 Someone with non-profit management experience is extremely helpful, and an accountant who can help keep the books and file annual financial statements is almost essential.
 Other skill sets to consider for a BearSmart organization are media and communications, education, a biologist and/or bear manager, environmental advocacy, a lawyer, a local politician and an experienced fundraiser.
 Keep your board lean and efficient, perhaps five to nine people who are committed to the issue and willing to put some time in every month to make sure the organization is healthy so the staff and/or volunteers can achieve the organization’s goals.
-Charity Village has some great information about how to recruit, build and manage an effective board.
+Wild Apricot has some great information about how to recruit, build and manage an effective board.

 Plan the work, work the plan

 Now that you’ve got a core group of volunteers and a committed board, it’s time to craft a strategic plan to help guide the organization toward its vision.
 This needn’t be complicated or onerous.
 Depending on how many people there are in your core circle, and how aligned their ideas are, it shouldn’t take more than a half-day session to brainstorm a strategic plan.
 This will allow you to re-evaluate your vision and mission, conduct a SWOT analysis (strengths, weaknesses, opportunities, threats), and add some strategic goals and objectives and the strategies you can use to reach them.
 Don’t spend too much time on this, but do do it.
 Keep it short, sweet and implementable.